AI for SEND Administration: A SENCO's Guide [2026]SENCO using technology to manage SEND administration in a school office

 A Phased Implementation Plan for Schools

 Phase two involves selecting and evaluating a dedicated SEND administration tool.
 Use the procurement checklist above.
-Complete the DPIA before trialling the tool with any named pupil data.
+Complete the DPIA before trialling the tool with any named learner data.
 Update your privacy notice to reflect the new processing.
 Inform parents.
 Run a controlled trial with a small number of cases where the professional knows the child well and can evaluate AI output accurately.
 Evaluate whether the time saving is real and whether the output quality meets the specificity standards required by the SEND Code of Practice.

 AI and the SENCO's Professional Expertise